Amortized Analysis via Coalgebra: Coalgebra Morphisms as Generalized Potential Functions

-(For brevity, we omit the trivial input to $\specCoalg$.)
-In this coalgebra, no state is maintained, and one allocation is performed per transition. \item The realistic coalgebra has carrier $\implObj = \F*{\Fin{8}}$, tracking how many already-allocated cells are free.
+In this coalgebra, no state is maintained, and one allocation is performed per transition. \item The realistic \emph{data structure} coalgebra has carrier $\implObj = \F*{\Fin{8}}$, tracking how many already-allocated cells are free.
 Its transition morphism is given by:

-If no space remains, $\cost{8}$ of cost is charged, allocating eight cells; this means that seven cells remain after the transition.
+If no space remains, $\cost{8}$ of cost is charged, allocating eight cells; seven cells remain after the transition.
 If some space remains, the amount of space remaining is decreased without performing any allocations. \end{enumerate} The coalgebra $(\implObj, \implCoalg)$ is an amortizing implementation of the specification coalgebra $(\specObj, \specCoalg)$.
-The coalgebras are not always exactly synchronized, as the implementation incurs a large cost and then waits for the specification to catch up.
+The coalgebras are not always exactly synchronized, as (starting from state $7 : \Fin{8}$) the implementation incurs a large cost only after the specification ``saves up'' enough cost to match it.
 However, from the perspective of a client, the more complex implementation can be approximated via the simple specification. \end{example}

-To prove the relationship between the specification $(\specObj, \specCoalg)$ and the amortized implementation $(\implObj, \implCoalg)$, we now consider morphisms between coalgebras, which will generalize the classical notion of potential function from amortized analysis.
+To prove the relationship between the specification $(\specObj, \specCoalg)$ and the amortized implementation $(\implObj, \implCoalg)$, we write a morphism of coalgebras, generalizing the potential functions of amortized analysis.